dean-vollebregt/quanteverest/README.md

 # Welcome
 This is the API that powers www.quanteverest.com

 The code has been sanitised and is for demonstration only the real repository is hosted privately on Bitbucket, please ask for access.

-The live sites cn be found here:
+The live sites can be found here:

 # Production
 www.quanteverest.com